 The atomic expressions upper, lower, letter, and digit denote the character classes suggested by their names (letters are isolatin1).
-The expression char matches any character in the 8-bit ASCII range, and the "epsilon" expression eps matches the empty string.2 Thus eps is equivalent to {""}, whereas the empty language is expressed by [""].
+The expression char matches any unicode character, and the "epsilon" expression eps matches the empty string.
+Thus eps is equivalent to {""}, whereas the empty language is expressed by [""].